 Scallion pancakes (蔥油餅) is one of those traditional Chinese dishes that will please a crowd.
 In general, they are pan fried so that they get nice and crispy on the outside.
-The sign of a good scallion pancake are the flaky layers of dough you find on the inside of the pancake.
+The sign of a good scallion pancake are the flaky layers of dough.
 When I say flaky, I don’t mean buttery pie crust kind of flaky.
 Rather, when you rip open a scallion pancake, you should see thin, overlapping layers of dough.
-It gives the pancakes a light airy quality in the center so that it doesn’t feel as if you’re biting into a dense cake.
+It gives the pancakes a light airy quality in the center.

 It took me a while to figure out the best method for making scallion pancakes.
 In the past, I rolled out small balls of dough into a relatively thin circle, rolled that circle up into a tight log, and curled that circle into a snail-like shape.
 Then, I would roll out that curled dough into a thin circle again, and pan fried the pancakes (see my post here for the full recipe).
 Although the pancakes tasted fine, I still believed that I could come up with a better recipe.
 After watching many, many YouTube videos, I finally developed a better method for the recipe!